 You can also disable comments for the current browser session at any time by selecting Disable for Session.
 To show the comments again, open a new browser session.
 This can be useful for performance testing or debugging.

 You can show or hide the comments interface by using

 Ctrl + . on Windows).
 This can be useful if the interface is getting in the way of your review and you need to hide it momentarily.

 You can also enable or disable comments with preview environment variables.

-To do so, select the Share icon in the comments toolbar.
-In the popup modal that appears, select the Anyone with the link option.
+- In the popup modal that appears, select the Anyone with the link option

 This will enable anyone with a Vercel account to provide feedback on your preview.
 They will only be able to access the preview if the URL is shared with them.
 They will be required to log in with their Vercel account.